lenses/utility-scripts/README.md

 * `lenses-setup.sh update` updates your code base. **IMPORTANT NOTE** If you have modified the code of UI or one of the already existing components runing update scripts **overwrites** your changes.
 If you have only created a new component in a new directory in `lenses` folder it will be safe.

 #### Comon Problems:
-If by running `./lenses-setup.sh setup` you get `Permission denied` error try `chmod u+x lenses-setup.sh` to give execute permission to script.
+* If by running `./lenses-setup.sh setup` you get `Permission denied` error try `chmod u+x lenses-setup.sh` to give execute permission to script.
 You might need to do `sudo chmod u+x lenses-setup.sh` if former command didn't work (though it is a red flag that there is a problem on your computer setup)

+**For any other problems please file an [issue](https://github.com/lenses/utility-scripts/issues)**

 ## Other useful scripts:

-* Runs git status on every th-* directory.
-Run in development (e.g. lenses) directory
+* Runs git status on every component directory (e.g. lens-*).
+Run inside development (e.g. lenses) directory

 For Lenses:
 <pre>